1Tolv2/sthlm-mc-parking-pwa/README.md

 ## CI/CD
 ### Deployment
 The application is deployed to [Vercel](https://vercel.com/docs).
 It redeploys when pushes are made to github.

-*The application will only work on localhost:3000 and the main vercel domain due to the google API key being restricted, this will be fixed upon release so that there is a dev key.*

 ### Tests
 There aren't currently any tests on the application but testing libraries are pre-installed with `create-next-app`